4crash/gracall-test/README.md

 - Posts can be stored in database or in a list. it's switchable in settings.
 For ccoding demonstration than for real usage.
 - Post has parent abstract class for templating. post_logic_abstr.PostLogicAbstr and two inherited classes from abstract like  post_logic.PostLogic and post_logic_db.PostLogic
 - Websockets are used with asyncio.
 FrontEnd Client connects to /ws url where Servant class waiting for commands and starts binance asyncio task for getting streamed prices for specific symbol from binance exchange.
-    BinanceClient then sends data over asyncio.queue  back to Servant and connected client.
+    BinanceClient then sends data over asyncio.queue  back to connected client over Servant.

 ## Notes
-- Frontend is not intended for code demonstration.
-Please bare in mind. :)
+- Please bear in mind that Frontend is not intended for code demonstration. :)
 - There is no Docker file.
 Iam struggling with bluescreen on my computer when  Docker Terminal is launched.
 (Hope it will be fixed soon)

 ## TODO